Cooling System Maintenance

 Stop immediately and get it checked before severe engine damage occurs!
 You may even want to consider having your vehicle towed to Heinold & Feller.
 Automotive cooling systems are one of the most critical components of your car.
 Running too hot can ruin an engine in a hurry.
 Running too cold can reduce efficiency and performance.

 This is another reason why routine maintenance and fluid flushes are so important.
-Consult your vehicle owner’s manual for specific guidelines, or ask us to print of a maintenance schedule for your specific vehicle.
+Consult your vehicle owner’s manual for specific guidelines, or ask us to print of a maintenance for your specific vehicle.
 Click below to request a service quote or to schedule an appointment online.

 When your radiator is not working properly, it is like giving your engine a fever.
 This not only harms performance, but can cause major damage.
 A leak in your radiator can turn a messy situation into a major repair for your vehicle.

 Your radiator is one of your vehicle’s most vital components.
 The radiator displaces heat caused by your engine in order to keep the engine cool and running efficiently.
-This in turn will allow your engine to last as long as possible and keep it safe from abnormal wear and tear.
+This will in turn allow your engine to last as long as possible and keep it safe from abnormal wear and tear.

 Our friendly and courteous auto care professionals will repair your radiator, when possible, and get you back on the road with confidence.
 We want to make sure your radiator will keep your engine at the optimal temperature so you can avoid a much more costly visit to our shop.